 Why is the winter solstice so important?

 The December solstice happens at the same instant for everyone, everywhere on Earth – and this year the winter solstice occurs on Monday December 21, at 10:02 GMT in the Northern Hemisphere.
+This marks the official start of winter.

 The winter solstice happens every year when the Sun reaches its most southerly declination of -23.4 degrees.
 In other words, it is when the North Pole is tilted farthest away from the Sun, delivering the fewest hours of sunlight of the year.